 Scholars Portal Dataverse is a publicly accessible Canadian data repository provided by Scholars Portal on behalf of the Ontario Council of University Libraries (OCUL) and other participating institutions.
 Dataverse can be used by anyone in the world to deposit, share, and archive research data.

-Dataverse is an open-source tool developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University.
-Scholars Portal Dataverse is provided as a shared Ontario Council of University Libraries service.
+Dataverse is an open-source tool developed by the Institute for Quantitative Social Sciences (IQSS) at Harvard University, with contributors and adopters across Canada and the world.

 Researchers can use Dataverse to directly deposit data, create metadata, release and share data openly or privately, visualize and explore data, and search for data.

-For more information about Scholars Portal Dataverse, please contact email@example.com.
+For more information about Scholars Portal Dataverse, please contact us at firstname.lastname@example.org

 What is a Dataverse?

 A Dataverse is a container for one or more Datasets or Dataverses.
 Each university in the Scholars Portal Dataverse has an Institutional Dataverse that contains many Dataverses and Datasets.
-Researchers can create Dataverses for their own research data and projects, and/or directly deposit Datasets within their Institutional Dataverse or under the main root Dataverse.
+Researchers can create Dataverses for their own research projects, and/or directly deposit Datasets within their Institutional Dataverse or under the main root Dataverse.